arielramirez/php-solutions/README.md

 This repository contains 4 folders.
 Each contains the development for a programming problem.

 This is wrapped in a bootstrapped website.
-For testing, just place the enter codebase on a server running PHP 7 and open home.php.
+For testing, just place the codebase on a server running PHP 7 and open home.php.

 ### Solution 1
 This solution computes the minimum breakeven price for a file containing tab-delimited cost with a processing fee percentage.